paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-046-central-intelligence-agency.md

 Amendment by Pub.
 L. 108–458 effective not later than six months after Dec.
 17, 2004, except as otherwise expressly provided, see section 1097(a) of Pub.
 L. 108–458, set out in an Effective Date of 2004 Amendment; Transition Provisions note under [section 3001 of this title](./chapter-044-national-security.md#section-3001).

 #### Availability of Funds Credited to Central Services Working Capital Fund
 Pub.
+L. 116–260, div.
+C, title VIII, § 8038, Dec.
+27, 2020, 134 Stat.
+1312, provided in part: “That funds appropriated, transferred, or otherwise credited to the Central Intelligence Agency Central Services Working Capital Fund during this or any prior or subsequent fiscal year shall remain available until expended”.

+Similar provisions were contained in the following prior appropriation acts:

+Pub.
+L. 116–93, div.
+A, title VIII, § 8038, Dec.
+20, 2019, 133 Stat.
+2344.

+Pub.
 L. 115–245, div.
 A, title VIII, § 8036, Sept.
 28, 2018, 132 Stat.
-3008, provided in part: “That funds appropriated, transferred, or otherwise credited to the Central Intelligence Agency Central Services Working Capital Fund during this or any prior or subsequent fiscal year shall remain available until expended”.

-Similar provisions were contained in the following prior appropriation acts:
+3008.

 Pub.
 L. 115–141, div.
 C, title VIII, § 8035, Mar.
 23, 2018, 132 Stat.
 471.